ka-de/cringe.live/content/docs/linear/Singular Value Decomposition.md

 The beauty of SVD lies in its ability to capture the essential information within a matrix while filtering out noise or less significant components.
 This property makes SVD an invaluable tool for applications such as data compression, dimensionality reduction, and low-rank approximations.
 One notable application of SVD is in the field of natural language processing, where it is used in techniques like Latent Semantic Analysis (LSA) to uncover the underlying semantic relationships between words and documents.
 Similarly, in computer vision and image processing, SVD is employed for tasks like image compression (e.g., JPEG) and watermarking.
-Beyond its practical applications, SVD also plays a fundamental role in linear algebra, providing insights into the structure and properties of matrices.
-It can be used to compute matrix inverses, solve least-squares problems, and analyze the rank and range of matrices.

 The SVD of a matrix {{< katex >}}A{{< /katex >}} (m × n) is given by: